Razor308/Git-beginners-guide/README.md

   * Many things to configure when installing.

 In order to be efficient with Git, you need to get used to using the command line.

+Commands are executed by typing them in the terminal and pressing the Enter key.

 Basic commands not exclusive to Git include the following:
 * ```pwd```